aliaaz99/GraSSRep/README.md

 2. **Generating the results:**

-For any dataset with the read pairs and a reference genome, there are two main steps:
+For any dataset with the read pairs and possible reference genome, there are two main steps to detect the repeated contigs:

-  i) **Assembly:**
+  i) **Assembly Graph:**

-In this step, reads are assembled into contigs, and then the assembly graph is provided by `spades`.
+In this step, reads are assembled into contigs, the assembly graph is provided by `spades`, and the features are calculated for the contigs or nodes of the assembly graph.
 Note that if the reference genome is available, reads are generated from the reference genome using `wgsim `.
 Ground truth labels for repeats and non-repeat contigs are also found based on the reference genome using `Nucmer`.
-Also,
 All these steps are executed in the `mainGraph.py` code.
+In other words, this code includes Steps 1 and 2 in the overview figure.
 You can vary the following parameters:

 | Parameter          | Default Value     | Description                                                              |